Skip to content

 Minecraft: Education Edition is a learning tool built around the popular video game, Minecraft.
 While Minecraft Education includes many of the same features and gameplay characteristics as the base game, it also adds functionality to assist with lesson development — and it has business-level licensing options.

-Minecraft isn't just a video game; it's a phenomenon.
-With over 141 million active players and the distinction of being the best-selling video game of all time, even the most judicious technophobes have likely heard of Minecraft.
+But Minecraft isn't just a video game; it's a phenomenon.
+With over 204 million active players and the distinction of being the best-selling video game of all time, even the most judicious technophobes have likely heard of it.
 But what makes it a good resource for the education sector?

 Utilizing video games as a learning tool is nothing new.
 I grew up with many '90s classic video games designed to instruct and inspire naïve youth.
 Mavis Beacon played a crucial role in developing my mediocre typing skills.
 Number Munchers helped me realize I shouldn't pursue a math degree.
 And The Oregon Trail taught me not to get dysentery.
 But all these "games" were limited in scope and application.

-Minecraft Education takes things to the next level by giving teachers the tools necessary to teach their various curricula and tailor each lesson to meet the needs of their students.
-Plus, chances are high that most students these days have been thoroughly exposed to Minecraft and are well aware of its mechanics and fundamentals.
+Minecraft Education takes things to the next level by giving teachers the tools necessary to teach their various curricula and tailor each lesson plan to meet the needs of their students.
+Plus, chances are high that most learners these days have been thoroughly exposed to regular Minecraft and are well aware of its mechanics and fundamentals.

 One crucial step to any deployment is identifying the command-line options or parameters necessary for a silent deployment.
 Thankfully, Microsoft is on top of things and gives us all the information we need so we don't have to go looking for it.